-In IPv4, the most widely deployed multi-homing solution is based on the announcement of the site prefix through all its providers.
+In IPv4, the most widely deployed multi-homing solution is based in the announcement of the site prefix through all its providers.
 In this configuration, the site S obtains a Provider Independent (PI) prefix allocation directly from the Regional Internet Registry.
 Then, the site announces this prefix to its providers using BGP [2].
-Then the multihomed site providers announce the prefix to its own providers and so on, so that eventually the route is announced in the Default Free Zone.
+Then the multihomed site providers announce the prefix to its providers and so on, so that eventually the route is announced in the Default Free Zone (Fig. 1).

 This mechanism provides fault tolerance capabilities, including preserving established connections throughout an outage.
-In addition, the following TE tools are available to the multihomed site: The multihomed site can define which one of the available exit paths will be used to carry outgoing traffic to a given destination by proper configuration of the LOCAL_PREFERENCE attribute of BGP [3].
-For incoming traffic, the multihomed site can influence the ISP through which it prefers to receive traffic by using the AS prepending technique, which consists in artificially making the route through one of the providers less attractive to external hosts by adding AS numbers in the AS_PATH attribute of BGP [3] (it should be noted that in this case, the ultimate decision of which ISP will be used to forward packets to the site belongs to the external site that is actually forwarding the traffic).
+In addition, the following TE tools are available to the multihomed site: The multihomed site can define which one of the available exit paths will be used to carry outgoing traffic to a given destination, by proper configuration of the LOCAL\PREFERENCE attribute of BGP [3].
+For incoming traffic, the multihomed site can influence the ISP through which it prefers to receive traffic by using the AS prepending technique, which consists in artificially making the route through one of the providers less attractive to external hosts by adding AS in the AS\PATH attribute of BGP [3].
+(It should be noted that in this case, the ultimate decision of which ISP will be used to forward packets to the site belongs to the external site that is actually forwarding the traffic).

-While the presented IPv4 multihomed solution provides fairly good features regarding to fault tolerance and TE, it presents very limited scalability properties with respect to the interdomain routing system.
+While the IPv4 multihomed solution presented provides fairly good features regarding to fault tolerance and TE, it presents very limited scalability properties with respect to the interdomain routing system.
 Because of the usage of PI addressing by the multihomed sites, each multi-homed site using this solution contributes with routes to the Default Free Zone routing table, imposing additional stress to already oversized routing tables.
-For this reason, more scalable multi-homing solutions are being explored for IPv6 [4], in particular solutions that are compatible with the usage of PA addressing in multihomed sites, as it will be presented next.
+Additionally, the increase of the number of ASs contributing to the BGP routing table resulting from PI addressing may affect to the time required for finding a valid path after a failure, since this time depends on the length of the longest path between the site originating the prefix and the site computing the path [4].
+Finally, as the number of the ASs grows, the frequency of additions and withdraws of routes also increases, leading to a more unstable system.
+For this reason, more scalable multi-homing solutions are being explored for IPv6 [5], in particular solutions that are compatible with the usage of PA addressing in multihomed sites, as it will be presented next.